Epiphany-Leon/site_lih/source/about/index.md

 date: 2025-02-21
 ---

-:wave: ​Hi, this is Lihong Gao.
+👋 ​Hi, this is Lihong Gao.

 - I am an *undergraduate* student at [Shanghai University of Internatinal Business and Economics](https://www.suibe.edu.cn/), majoring in **Finance**.
 - **My Blogs:**